-Under the approved formula, a company's statutory surplus is compared to its risk based capital ("RBC").
+Under the approved formula, a company's adjusted statutory surplus (end of period surplus adjusted for items not currently applicable to the Everest companies) is compared to its risk based capital ("RBC").
 If this ratio is above a minimum threshold, no action is necessary.
-Below this threshold are four distinct action levels at which an insurer's domiciliary state regulator can intervene with increasing degrees of authority over an insurer as the ratio of surplus to RBC decreases.
+Below this threshold are four distinct action levels at which an insurer's domiciliary state regulator can intervene with increasing degrees of authority over an insurer as the ratio of adjusted surplus to RBC decreases.
 The mildest intervention requires an insurer to submit a plan of appropriate corrective actions.
 The most severe action requires an insurer to be rehabilitated or liquidated.

-Based on their financial positions at December 31, 2021, Everest Re, Everest National, Everest Indemnity, Everest Security, Everest Denali and Everest Premier exceed the minimum thresholds.
+Based on their financial positions at December 31, 2022, Everest Re, Everest National, Everest Indemnity, Everest Security, Everest Denali and Everest Premier exceed the minimum thresholds.